plankobostjan/fileCleaner/README.md

 Program does not permanently delete files.
 It sends them to trash.

 <b>First run</b><br>
   When you run the program for the first time, you need to run <b>python fileCleaner.py -d</b> to create file with file endings.
-File is create in same folder where program itself is located.
+File is created in the same folder where program itself is located.

 <b>Logs</b><br>
 Program creates a log file (same folder where program is located), where the data about deleted files is stored.